 Consider your legal options

 If your attempts to recover the debt on your own simply are not working, you should consider your options through the legal process.
 There are many ways to pursue a judgment against a debtor, but you will need the help of your lawyer, which brings us to the final tip.

 Reach out to a knowledgeable law firm

 Although you can take many steps on your own to protect your business, certain situations require the help of a skilled commercial collections lawyer.
-The attorneys at Law Offices of Alan M. Cohen LLC have nearly 50 years of combined legal experience helping businesses get paid the money they are owed.
+The attorneys at Law Offices of Alan M. Cohen & Associates LLC have nearly 50 years of combined legal experience helping businesses get paid the money they are owed.
 When it is time to pursue legal action, call our office in Framingham at 508-763-6604 or reach out online.